TECHNOPROGRESSIVE POLICY PROJECT|

 We are working to promote democracy at the global level, and to promote policies that mitigate catastrophic risks to humanity and to the biosphere.

 The IEET has built a network of the most visionary thinkers and activists working on the policy implications of human enhancement and other emerging technologies.

-Research Grants - The IEET is soliciting funds for a grants programs to support the research of IEET Fellows and interns on the ethical and policy issues of human enhancement and other emerging technologies.
+Research Grants - Grants and donors support the research of IEET Fellows and interns on the ethical and policy issues of human enhancement and other emerging technologies.

-Fellows and Interns - Since 2004 IEET Fellows have written hundreds of op-eds, journal articles and book chapters, and the IEET has promoted their work through the IEET website and publications.
-About ten interns have worked with our thirteen fellows, doing research, editing manuscripts and assisting with IEET projects.
+Fellows, Affiliate Scholars and Interns - Since 2004 IEET Fellows and Affiliate Scholars have written thousandsof op-eds, journal articles and book chapters, and the IEET has promoted their work through the IEET website and publications.

-Media outreach - Through targeted press releases and the provision of qualified spokespersons, the Institute disseminates key policy ideas that address emerging technologies.
+Media outreach and Speakers Bureau - Through targeted press releases and the provision of qualified spokespersons, the Institute disseminates key policy ideas that address emerging technologies.
 The Institute sponsors the weekly syndicated Changesurfer Radio, and will develop other educational materials for radio, television and the web.

 Networking Scholars and Organizations - In each of our programmatic areas we are building a database of scholars and networking with organizations working on similar topics from similar points of view.

-Conferences, Speaker Tours and Speakers Bureau - The IEET often organizes events "” conferences and one day seminars "” in Europe and North America to promote discussion of techoprogressive policy ideas.
+Conferences - The IEET often organizes and co-sponsors conferences and one day seminars North America to promote discussion of techoprogressive ideas.